-- develop or approve the corporate goals and objectives relevant to the compensation of the CEO; - evaluate the CEO's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO officer and director compensation, incentivecompensation plans and equity-based plans.
+- develop or approve the corporate goals and objectives relevant to the compensation of the CEO or COO; - evaluate the CEO or COO's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO or COO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO or non-COO officer and director compensation, incentive-compensation plans and equity-based plans.

-The Compensation Committee consists of two directors, namely Kerry Spong and John McConnell (Chair).
-Kerry Spong and John McConnell are independent directors.
+The Compensation Committee consists of two directors, namely T. Sean Harvey and John McConnell (Chair).
+T. Sean Harvey and John McConnell are independent directors.
 The Board believes that the members of the Compensation Committee collectively have the knowledge, experience and background required to fulfill their mandate.
 A summary of their relevant skills and experience is as follows: